YosysHQ-Docs/AppNote-109/docs/source/index.rst

 -----------------------------------------
 *What is an assertion*\  [1]_\ *?* - From the P1800, an assertion
 *specifies a behavior of the system*.
-This term is confusing with the definition of *property*.
+This term is confusing with the definition of *property* and with the different types of verification directives that it can have.
 Another way to define an assertion is as a design statement expressed as Boolean function or property that the design must fulfill.
 Such property is usually described using a language that can express behaviors of the design over time.

-*Then, what is SVA?* - SVA is part of the P1800 and standarises assertion language semantics for SystemVerilog.
-That standard describes the usage of a linear temporal logic [2]_ to define implementation correctness of a design described with properties over Boolean-valued functions and/or sequences that can be used to characterise the set of states where such formula holds, using assertions.
+*Then, what is SVA?* - SVA is part of the P1800 and standardizes assertion language semantics for SystemVerilog.
+That standard describes the usage of a linear temporal logic [2]_ to define implementation correctness of a design described with properties over Boolean-valued functions and/or sequences that can be used to characterize the set of states where such formula holds, using assertions.
 SVA can be used for functional dynamic (simulation/emulation) and static (Formal Property Verification) testing.
 The focus of *YosysHQ* are *static methods*,